Blending adversarial training and representation-conditional purification via aggregation improves adversarial robustness: Structure of CARSO

 Calling $l_i^\alpha$ the output logit associated with class $i \in \leftright{\{}{1,\dots,C}{\}}$ in the prediction by the classifier on sample $\alpha \in \leftright{\{}{1,\dots,N}{\}}$, we adopt the following aggregation strategy:

 with $P_i$ being the aggregated probability of membership in class $i$, $Z$ a normalisation constant such that $\sum^C_{i=1}{P_i} = 1$, and $e$ Euler's number.

-Such choice produces a \textit{robust prediction} much harder to take over in the event that an adversary selectively targets a specific input reconstruction.
-A heuristic justification for this property is given in \autoref{sec:appendixD}.
+Such choice produces a \textit{robust prediction} much harder to overtake in the event that an adversary selectively targets a specific input reconstruction.
+A heuristic analysis of this property (\autoref{ssec:aggheur}), together with an experimental justification for using such aggregation function within \textsc{Carso} (\autoref{ssec:aggexp}), are given in \autoref{sec:appendixD}.